lunayuehuang/MSE544_ImageSegmentation/README.md

 ## Data & Code Sharing Policy

 > **The MoS₂ image dataset provided by Professor Juan C. Idrobo and this tutorial code (notebook, github_images, README.md) are made available for the sole use of students enrolled in MSE 544.** You may **NOT** redistribute, repost, publish, or share the dataset or code — in whole or in part, in any form (including public GitHub repositories, personal websites, blog posts, presentations outside of class, or third-party AI/ML platforms) — without **prior written approval from the instruction team**.
-If you'd like to use any of this material outside of the course, please contact our instructors first.
+If you'd like to use any of this material outside of the course, please contact Professor Luna Huang first.

 ## Table of Contents